-This article includes information about semi truck sleeper cab interiors, amenities, personal touches and other benefits.
+This article includes information about modern semi-truck sleeper cab interiors, amenities, personal touches and other benefits.
 Featured image is a Mack, their highway brochure is linked in the references.
-Scroll down to see more pictures of sleeper cab interiors.
+If you drive a truck for as living and you’re thinking about getting a sleeper, scroll down to see more pictures of different amenities.

 Modern Sleeper Cabs